Global Talent Visa Requirements and Application Process 2024

 An endorsement refusal on its own does not have an impact on future immigration applications as it is not an immigration application.
 The immigration application is the Stage 2 part where one applies for a visa.
 You will not be required to disclose endorsement refusals in future visa applications.
 It is important to note that a Stage 1 application cannot extend your permission in the UK where this is about to expire, nor can a review of a refused endorsement application.

 It is possible to apply for stage 1 (endorsement) and stage 2 (visa) at the same time.
 This can be useful where one is switching from the another category into the Global Talent category and their permission is about to expire, submitting the visa application before expiry of their permission should enable them to remain in the UK without overstaying if their permission expires and a decision has not been made on their pending Stage 2 application.
-However, where one submits both applications at the same time and the stage 1 application is refused, the stage 2 application will be refused too, therefore leading to an individual having a visa refusal and potentially other negative consequences such as overstaying, depending on the circumstances.
-These will need to be disclosed in future immigration applications.
+However, where one submits both applications at the same time and the Stage 1 application is refused, the Stage 2 application may be rejected as invalid as an applicant will need an endorsement letter in order to meet the validity requirements for a Stage 2 application.
+This can result in negative consequences in terms of an individual’s immigration status.

 14. Ensuring a Strong Global Talent Endorsement Application